metal-stack/docs/docs/src/developers/contribution-guideline.md

 - Enable a sustainable system to review contributions
 - Enable documented and reproducible addition of contributions

-1. Create a meaningful issue describing the WHY? of your contribution
 1. Create a repository fork within the context of that issue.
-1. Create a Draft Pull Request to the master branch of the target repository.
+Members of the organization may work on the repository directly without a fork, which allows building development artifacts more easily.
-1. Develop, document and test your contribution (try not to solve more than one issue in a single pull request)
+1. Develop, document and test your contribution (try not to solve more than one issue in a single pull request).
+1. Create a Draft Pull Request to the repository's main branch.
+1. Create a meaningful description of the pull request or reference the related issue.
+The pull request template explains what the content should include, please read it.
-1. Ask for merging your contribution by removing the draft marker
+1. Ask for merging your contribution by removing the draft marker.
+Repository maintainers (see [Code Ownership](#code-ownership)) are notified automatically, but you can also reach out to people directly on Slack if you want a review from a specific person.
-1. If code owners are defined, try to assign the request to a code owner

 ## General Objectives